This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Add BROWN RICE, WATER, OIL, and SALT to the Instant Pot.
+- Add BROWN RICE, WATER, and (optional) SALT to the Instant Pot.
+Stir everything together and make sure the rice is submerged.

 - Secure the lid and set the pressure valve to "Sealing".